SWU-Karabast/forceteki/docs/implementing-cards.md

 ```

 #### Filtering by card type, owner, location
-Note also that, similar to ability targets described below, there are shorthand filters for the card properties location, owner, and card type.
+Note also that, similar to target resolvers described below, there are shorthand filters for the card properties location, owner, and card type.
 See the relevant section below for details. **TODO THIS PR: add section link**

 All of these filters are available for filtering target cards (e.g., `targetLocationFilter`), but for checking the properties of the source card (the card that owns the ability) only `sourceLocationFilter` is available: